ncw/www/_posts/ioccc-2012-mersenne-prime-checker.rst

 2 is subtracted from the end.

-The FFT is a completely standard FFT with bit reversed output, the only unusal thing being that all the operations are mod p rather than with complex numbers.
+The FFT is a completely standard FFT with bit reversed output, the only unusual thing being that all the operations are mod p rather than with complex numbers.
 If you compare the code for the FFT with a standard implementation you will see it is very similar::